lessmore/profiler/README.md

 Following class is a memory usage monitor for PHP scripts.
-It registers memory usage every N low-level tickable statements executed by the parser within the declare block.
+It registers memory usage every N low-level tickable statements executed by the parser after the declare statement.

 The result is returned in a fancy graph using GD library.